matsen/ai-at-hhmi/expanded/examples-500-words.md

 Then one could ask for an inference for a given H5N1 sequence, leveraging all of the data but making a precise prediction.

 The predictions will answer questions of interest for evolutionary virologists.
-While Bloom's `phydms` software reveals natural selection effects beyond lab deep mutational scans (DMS), it requires a sequence alignment and predicts per-site selection for that entire sequence alignemnt.
+While Bloom's `phydms` software reveals natural selection effects beyond lab deep mutational scans (DMS), it requires a sequence alignment and predicts overall per-site selection for that entire sequence alignment.
-One can directly compare the output of a DASM to the DMS, simply reading off the differences.
+In contrast, one can directly compare the per-site per-amino acid output of a DASM to the DMS, by simply reading off the differences.

 The deep-learning paradigm also provides a framework to input additional covariates like calendar time, high-throughput neutralization assays, or measures of the success of descendant sequences.

 ## DASMs for proteins in general

-I expect DASMs to do everything that ESM2 could do, more accurately and faster.
+The ESM class of models was the first and still most used protein language models.
+It is trained using masked language modeling on all of UniRef.
+It has shown its versatility in tasks from predicting variant effects to (forming the basis of) structure prediction.
+It is the foundation for a startup, EvolutionaryScale, which recently got $142M in VC funding, and produces closed-source models.

+Because these tasks concern protein sequence function, and not mutation, I expect DASMs to perform better than such a model trained using masked language modeling.